top of page

 | June 13-29, California State University Long Beach (CSULB)

 Step into two thrilling weeks of percussion exploration at the TAPS LA Music Festival.
 This year, we welcome 20 talented fellows for an intensive program filled with performances, masterclasses, group lessons, chamber music coaching, and a mock audition.
-This year's festival will be larger than ever and will feature Andy Akiho as our Artist-in-Residence, giving fellows the extraordinary chance to perform side by side with Andy at our end of festival concert.
-After two weeks of immersive experiences and mentorship, fellows depart with developed technique, new inspiration, and gear to advance their musical journey.
+This year's festival will be larger than ever and will feature the Quey Percussion Duo as our Artists-in-Residence.After two weeks of immersive experiences and mentorship, fellows depart with developed technique, new inspiration, and gear to advance their musical journey.

 Tuition for the full program is $2,250, which includes on-campus housing and meals for two weeks.